-How to Provide Restaurant Staff Incentives
+How To Provide Incentives To Your Restaurant Staff

 To deter any such circumstances it is highly recommended that restaurant owners introduce the concept of incentives based on attendance.
 Calculate your staff performance in every quarter, and offer a cash reward for the employees who have one or no call-ins or absences.
 When your staff knows that failing to show up will result in a loss of their bonus, it will help motivate them to come in and be regular.

 1. Award Individual Bonuses

 It is needless to mention that a bonus can be a motivating factor for all, be it a chef or a server.
-Monitor their performance and check who is putting in that extra effort to deliver a splendid customer experience, and offer bonus or rewards when you deem fit.
+Monitor their performance and check who is putting in that extra effort to deliver a splendid customer experience and offer bonuses or rewards when you deem fit.
 The surprise rewards tend to inspire the staff and motivate them to maintain the high standard of their performance.

 Choose an employee who performed exceptionally for a month and honor him with an employee of the month award.
-Highlighting the employee of the month you can also make a great social media post!
+Highlighting the employee of the month, you can also make a great social media post!
 Such actions will boost your other employees to give their best as well, and in turn, will help you to run your restaurant better with the services provided by them.

-You can use the concept of online reviews to further encourage your employees to work better and reduce the employee turnover rate of your restaurant.
+You can use the concept of online reviews to encourage your employees further to work better and reduce the employee turnover rate of your restaurant.
 Provide each of your restaurant servers with a business card.
 The card should say something like “My name is ______ I hope you enjoyed your experience today.
 Give us a review on _________(website details) and mention my name.”
-At the end of a month or at the end of a quarter the employee with the most positive reviews wins the reward.
+At the end of a month or at the end of a quarter, the employee with the most positive reviews wins the reward.
 You can rather easily turn the online review challenge into an enticing opportunity for your team members to shine.

 2. Introduce Team Bonuses